Medically reviewed by Kristin Hall, FNP

 Finally, a 1991 study of .05% and .01% tretinoin cream produced similar results, with 79% of participants showing reductions in mottled hyperpigmentation, skin roughness and laxity after using tretinoin cream for 24 weeks.

-Are you interested in using tretinoin?
-Our guides to tretinoin for preventing acne and reducing the signs of aging cover two of the most popular uses of tretinoin, with specific tips and advice for getting the most from tretinoin cream or gel.
+Interested in learning more about tretinoin?
+Our full guides to tretinoin for preventing acne and reducing the signs of aging go into more detail about two of the most popular uses of tretinoin, with specific tips and advice for getting the most from tretinoin cream or gel.

 You can also learn more about tretinoin in our Tretinoin 101 guide, which covers a wide variety of topics related to tretinoin, from common brand names and dosages to potential side effects, the cream’s mechanism of action and more.